Online High School: 5 Things to Know

 - or foreign language.

 This makes evaluating your transcripts tricky if you have to apply to a new high school or when you apply to college.
 Your transcript might be deemed insufficient, and you might have to repeat certain subjects to meet academic requirements.

 Each state has its own academic requirements that you must meet in order to graduate high school with minimum honors.
 These requirements often mirror the basic academic criteria that colleges and universities look for on your transcript when considering you for admission.

 As you narrow down your online high school choices, make sure that each offers curricula that meets certain local and national standards, whether it’s

 - or curriculum designed to help students trounce certain key standardized high school tests.

 Theoretically, an online high school’s curriculum should prepare you to exceed the academic requirements of a city college, state college or even the Ivy League.

 Although high school academic requirements for graduation and university admission are generally the same nationwide, each set of requirements differs slightly from state to state.
-The list of specific academic requirements and exit examinations is available on the website of your state’s department of education.
+The list of specific academic requirements and exit examinations is available on the website of Virginia’s department of education.

 - Word of Mouth: School Reputation